antuelle78/awx_advanced_tools/README.md

 The tool includes safety features such as dry-run modes for testing actions, confirmation prompts for destructive operations, comprehensive logging for auditing, and post-operation verification for delete actions to ensure resources are actually removed.
 For delete operations, set `confirm=true` and optionally `dry_run=true` to simulate without execution.

+### System Prompt for AWXai Super Administrator

+To configure a custom LLM model as the AWXai super administrator, use the system prompt provided in `awxai_system_prompt.md`.
+This prompt instructs the LLM to manage AWX operations through the API endpoints, integrate LLM capabilities, and follow security guidelines.

 ### Configuration

 1. Import the `open-webui-tool.py` file in the Open-WebUI interface.
 2. In the tool's "Valves" settings, configure the `mcp_server_url` (default: http://host.docker.internal:8001), `mcp_username` (default: admin), and `mcp_password` (default: password) fields.
+3. For the LLM, set the system prompt using the content from `awxai_system_prompt.md` to enable super administrator capabilities.

 ---